 Fetching build number from pubsec.yaml

-Then add the following build arguments:
+Add the following build argument:

 --build-number=$(yq e .version pubspec.yaml)